sjentsch/lsjDocs/Ch12/Ch12_Regression_09.rst

 .. [#]
    Strictly, you standardise all the *regressors*.
 That is, every “thing” that has a regression coefficient associated with it in the model.
-For the regression models that I’ve talked about so far, each predictor variable maps onto exactly one regressor, and vice versa.
-However, that’s not actually true in general and we’ll see some examples of this in chapter :doc:`../Ch14/Ch14_ANOVA2`.
-But, for now we don’t need to care too much about this distinction.
+For the regression models that I have talked about so far, each predictor variable maps onto exactly one regressor, and vice versa.
+However, that is not actually true in general and we will see some examples of this in chapter :doc:`../Ch14/Ch14_ANOVA2`.
+But, for now we do not need to care too much about this distinction.